 - o Review of the Literature - A well-written, thorough literature review supports your proposed project.
 It should be thorough enough to justify the study.
-It will likely be based on at least 20-30 references. - Proposed methods, including a description of the proposed research design and statistical analysis - An electronic copy of the prospectus should be uploaded on the Graduate Progress page under the Prospectus tile and submitted for approval prior to the presentation. - Submit Form C1 Thesis Prospectus Presentation Scheduling to the graduate program manager at least two weeks prior to the presentation. - Students are expected to dress professionally at the thesis prospectus presentation. - Students should prepare an abstract with a bibliography for graduate faculty and graduate students. - A prospectus should be presented for approximately 20 minutes, leaving an additional ~5 minutes for questions and suggestions from the audience. - Once the prospectus is approved by the committee on the Graduate Progress page, it becomes the "contract" the student must fulfill to complete the requirement for thesis research.
+It will likely be based on at least 20-30 references. - Proposed methods, including a description of the proposed research design and statistical analysis - An electronic copy of the prospectus should be uploaded on the Graduate Progress page under the Prospectus tile (or the "Using External Tool" button should be clicked) and submitted for approval prior to the presentation. - Send the graduate program manager an email with the date, time, and place for the presentation. - Students are expected to dress professionally at the thesis prospectus presentation. - Students should prepare an abstract with a bibliography for graduate faculty and graduate students. - A prospectus should be presented for approximately 20 minutes, leaving an additional ~5 minutes for questions and suggestions from the audience. - Once the prospectus is approved by the committee on the Graduate Progress page, it becomes the "contract" the student must fulfill to complete the requirement for thesis research.
 The student should work with the committee to get the prospectus approved within 2 weeks after presenting the prospectus seminar.
 The final approved document must be uploaded to the Graduate Progress page. - Significant deviations from the experiments outlined in the approved prospectus, or a change to a new thesis project requires submission of a new prospectus following the procedure outlined above.